MATH-140 - Introductory Statistics - Ambika Silva

 Textbook Information / Link to ZTC Textbook

 - We will be using StatCrunch as our statistical software.
+This will be used for homework assignments as well as exams.
+Please make sure you have your StatCrunch login information for exams.
 See https://www.statcrunch.com/help for video help.

 - Canvas: Our course will be using the Canvas course management system to support our teaching and learning goals starting on the first day of the course.